sachin-source/top-github-repositories-which-everyone-should-look/README.md

 ## Design Patterns for Humans

-This is an effortful approach of making design patterns easy to everyone to understand and practice.
+This is an effortful approach to making design patterns easy for everyone to understand and practice.

-The author systematically explains the Design Patterns and break them into respective categories and explain each of them in easy terms along with the sample code added.
+The author systematically explains the Design Patterns breaks them into respective categories and explains each of them in easy terms along with the sample code added.

 Repo link : https://github.com/kamranahmedse/design-patterns-for-humans